 1. Shall present photo identification;

-4. The director or child-care staff shall copy the valid photo identification card or photograph the person before they leave the child-care center or before and after-school facility.
-The child-care center must provide an operational camera to take necessary photographs.
+3. The director or child-care staff shall copy the valid photo identification card or photograph the person before they leave the child-care center or before and after-school facility.

-(c) The procedure to release children to unlisted persons as required by the City of Mansfield shall be posted so that it is readily accessible to all child-care staff.
+(c) The procedure to release children to unlisted persons as required by the city shall be posted so that it is readily accessible to all child-care staff.

-(d) In the event that a child is found to be missing from a child-care center, the operator of the child-care center shall report such fact to the City of Mansfield Police regulatory authority immediately.
+(d) In the event that a child is found to be missing from a child-care center, the operator of the child-care center shall report such fact to the city Police Department and regulatory authority immediately.

-(N) In an emergency occurrence, such as any circumstance that renders all or part of the center unsafe or unsanitary for a child-care center or before and after-school facility (for example, but without limitation, flood, fire, water outage, lack of hot water (120 degrees Fahrenheit), power outage, or sewage backup), the person in charge shall immediately notify the regulatory authority.
+(O) In an emergency occurrence, such as any circumstance that renders all or part of the center unsafe or unsanitary for a child-care center or before and after-school facility [for example, but without limitation, flood, fire, water outage, lack of hot water (120° Fahrenheit), power outage, or sewage backup], the person in charge shall immediately notify the regulatory authority.